 Even though believers can have multiple gifts provided by Holy Spirit, there are specific positions, offices in the Body of Christ.
 These offices are assigned by the Lord (1 Cor.
 12:5; Gal.
 1:1) and confirmed the fruit and signs (Mark 16:17-18; Matt.
 7:16-20).
 Therefore those who are in offices are to be tested by others in offices (1 John 4:1; Rev. 2:2).
 There are many teachers but not all should be designated teachers in the Body.
 All can teach, just look at the family setting.
 Paul points out that some offices are of a greater authority in the Church as they provide direction for the Body (1 Cor.
 12:28-29).
 However, there are 5 offices that drive unity of faith and in the knowledge of the Son of God, known as the 5-fold ministry ( Eph 4:11): 1) some apostles, 2) some prophets, 3) some evangelists, 4) some pastors, 5) teachers.

-Apostles (G652) is a delegate, specifically an ambassador of the Gospel (with miraculous powers), with the main focus to establish and strengthen the church or churches.
+Apostles (G652) is a delegate, specifically an ambassador of the Gospel (with miraculous powers), with the main focus to establish and strengthen gatherings.
 An apostle covers all 4 offices as they set up a gathering – Prophet, Evangelist, Teacher and Pastor.
-Great examples in the scripture is Paul (2 Tim.
+Great example in the scripture is Paul (2 Tim.
 1:11; 1 Cor.
-3:6).
-Apostles normally oversee a number of churches to ensure the gospel is taught correctly.
-Therefore an example would be Paul (Gal 1:1), who wrote to Titus and Timothy about establishing the structure in the gathering and how they were to lead the believers.
+3:6; Gal 1:1), who wrote to Titus and Timothy about establishing the structure in the gathering and how they were to lead the believers.
+Simply put, an Apostle is one who establishes gatherings with the miraculous power of God.
+As Paul said, “My speech and my preaching was not with enticing words of man’s wisdom, but in demonstration of the Spirit and of power: that your faith should not stand in the wisdom of men, but in the power of God” (1 Cor.
+2:4-5).

 Prophets (G4396) is a foreteller commissioned by God.
 Foretells concerning future events, the kingdom of God and the urgency for salvation.
 The OT prophets foretold the kingdom, the deeds and death of the coming Messiah.
 However in the NT, they were moved by the Holy Spirit to speak, comfort, encourage and in some cases rebuke the hearers. “..he who prophesies speaks edification (enlightens them concerning mysteries or rebukes) and exhortation (council concerning living Holy) and comfort (encourages)” (1 Cor.
 14:3).
 Therefore an example would be Agabus who prophesied about the coming famine (Acts 11:28-30) in order to prepare and to warn Paul about going to Jerusalem (Acts 21:10-11, 31-33).